MEDICALLY CHALLENGING CASE

 The ACCME has not set a minimum dollar amount for relationships to be considered relevant and does not use the term significant to describe financial relationships.
 Inherent in any amount is the incentive to maintain or increase the value of the relationship.

 All abstracts must be devoid of commercial bias.
 Trade names should not be used in referencing drugs, devices or instrumentation.
 Any medications or other substances referred to in the presentation material should be identified by their generic name or description.
-Trade name violations/commercial bias will result in below average scores.
+Trade name violations/commercial bias will result in below average scores or rejection.
 Failure to disclose financial relationships with ACCME-defined commercial interests will prohibit an author/presenter from participating in oral and poster sessions.